survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 ### Critical Path Rendering

 The idea of [critical path rendering](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/) takes a look at CSS performance from a different angle.
 Instead of optimizing for size, it optimizes for render order and puts emphasis on **above-the-fold** CSS.
+This is done through rendering the page and then figuring out which rules are required to achieve the shown result.

-[isomorphic-style-loader](https://www.npmjs.com/package/isomorphic-style-loader) achieves this using webpack and React. [critical-path-css-tools](https://github.com/addyosmani/critical-path-css-tools) listing by Addy Osmani lists other related tools.
+[webpack-critical](https://www.npmjs.com/package/webpack-critical) and [html-critical-webpack-plugin](https://www.npmjs.com/package/html-critical-webpack-plugin) implement the technique as a `HtmlWebpackPlugin` plugin. [isomorphic-style-loader](https://www.npmjs.com/package/isomorphic-style-loader) achieves the same using webpack and React.

+[critical-path-css-tools](https://github.com/addyosmani/critical-path-css-tools) by Addy Osmani lists other related tools.

 ## Conclusion